I have a Bachelor’s, Master’s, and Ph.D. degree in Computer Science, all received from the University of Milano-Bicocca (Milano, Italy).

 I am currently Assistant Professor in Artificial Intelligence and Data Analytics at the Department of Industrial Engineering and Innovation Sciences of the Eindhoven University of Technology (TU/e, Eindhoven, The Netherlands).

 I am also part of the SYSBIO.IT Centre for Systems Biology (Milan, Italy).

 I am member of the BIMIB laboratory of Bionformatics, Natural Calculus and Systems Biology.

 I am member of the IEEE, young professionals group.
 I am member of the IEEE Computational Intelligence Society.
 I also belong to the IEEE Bioinformatics and Bioengineering Technical Committee.

-I am member of the ICT COST Action IC1406 “High-Performance Modelling and Simulation for Big Data Applications”.
-I belong to the Working Group 3 “HPC-enabled Modelling for Life Sciences”.
-I am also leader of the Case Study “Towards Human Cell Simulation”.
+Between 2016 and 2019 I have been member of the ICT COST Action IC1406 “High-Performance Modelling and Simulation for Big Data Applications”.
+I belonged to the Working Group 3 “HPC-enabled Modelling for Life Sciences” and I have been leader of the Case Study “Towards Human Cell Simulation”.

 My main research interest is Computational Intelligence in many forms: Evolutionary Computation (EC), Swarm Intelligence (SI), Fuzzy Logic (FL), Machine Learning (ML).

 I extensively exploit creative combinations of such techniques to create automatic tools able to tackle complex problems in Systems Biology, Synthetic Biology, Computational Biology, Bioinformatics, and Biomedical Imaging.